-Internal magazines of companies, trade magazines and newsletters cannot be accredited as media.
+Internal magazines of companies, trade magazines and newsletters will not be accredited as media.
 However, at the sole discretion of the FIA, and where the quality and circulation criteria justify their consideration, such magazines may be eligible for accreditation on a case-by-case basis.
 TV and radio as well as commercial photographers (those photographers who supply only commercial entities and do not supply any form of media outlet) must send their accreditation application to the commercial rights holder:

-Formula One Management Ltd, 2 ST JAMES'S MARKET, LONDON, SW1Y 4AH Great Britain Email: media@f1.com
+Formula One Management Ltd, 2 ST JAMES'S MARKET, LONDON, SW1Y 4AH Great Britain Email Suzanne Simmonds and Sheila Pattni: ssimmonds@f1.com / spattni@f1.com